BHGC/website/content/sites/index.md

 <%-- ALERT (CALL FOR HELP) --%>
 <div class="alert alert-warning" role="alert">
-Several of the below sites lack information on for instance launch coordinates, which in turn are used to generate the weather links.
+Several of the below sites lack information on for instance launch coordinates, which in turn are used to generate the "Weather:" links.
 You can help out by finding such information and reporting them back.
 If you <a class="alert-link" id="edit"
 href="https://github.com/join">get a GitHub account</a>, you can even